dfederm/dfederm.github.io/_posts/2020-08-24-building-a-console-app-with-.net-generic-host.md

 ```

 ## Logging and Configuration
 Logging and configuration work mostly just as they do in Web applications.
-The one caveat is that `appsettings.json` is loaded from the content root, which by default is the current working directory, so the content root needs to be set to the same directly the executable is in using `UseContentRoot`.
+The one caveat is that because `appsettings.json` is loaded from the content root, which for the Generic Host is the current working directory by default, the content root needs to be set to the same directly the executable is in using `UseContentRoot`.

 In `Main`:
 ```cs